Smoked Beef Chuck Roast (Pellet Smoker Recipe)

 Serving Suggestions

-Pair this smoked chuck roast with any of your favorite cookout side dishes.
+Pair smoked beef chuck roast with any of your favorite cookout side dishes.
 For a lighter meal, try a simple green salad or some roasted vegetables.

 Create a larger feast with potato salad, corn on the cob, mac and cheese, and my copycat Texas Roadhouse rolls!